-The \$1 per item Hold Restocking Fee did not seem to be a deterrent for customers and often resulted in negative customer interactions.
-The fee was eliminated as it did not have an impact on staff and will improve good customer service standards.
+The \$1 per item Hold Restocking Fee does not seem to be a deterrent for customers and often results in negative customer interactions.
+Staff recommends eliminating the fee as it will not have an impact on staff and will improve good customer service standards.
 In addition, it will have a positive impact on low-income residents because it will remove a financial barrier to Library usage.

 The Library participates in the LINK+ program, which gives Library patrons access to books and media materials that are not a part of the Library collection.
-The LINK+ items Library fine of \$1 per day was eliminated as it will have a positive impact on low-income residents and remove an additional financial barrier to Library usage.
+Staff recommends eliminating the LINK+ Items library fine of \$1 per day as it will have a positive impact on low-income residents and remove an additional financial barrier to Library usage.